LearnOnDemandSystems/idl-md-sample/idl.md

 Having a remoting session in a variable is useful in a number of scenarios.

-- Capturing data received from a JEA endpoint directly from a command invocation—for example, storing the results of an Invoke-Command invocation in a variable.
+- Capturing data received from a JEA endpoint directly from a command invocation-for example, storing the results of an Invoke-Command invocation in a variable.
-- Copying items to or from the user drive—for example, Copy-Item.
+- Copying items to or from the user drive-for example, Copy-Item.
-- Using the pipeline to send data into or process data coming out of a JEA endpoint—for example, Invoke-Command.
+- Using the pipeline to send data into or process data coming out of a JEA endpoint-for example, Invoke-Command.

 The rest of this exercise will focus on the second scenario in the list.